Stuff90/stonemason/README.md

 # Project builder

-First draft of a full scal project builder and its dependencies.
+First draft of a full scale project builder and its dependencies.

 ## Install